 Not sure what you’d blog about?
 Forbes suggests: “[Your blog content] should be of interest to your target audience and make them want to come back for more.
 Consider providing helpful tips, industry research, before-and-after photos, video demonstrations, client success stories, and how-to guides.
 Your blog should also reflect the culture of your company and should be infused with personality.”

-Here’s a great article that explains how to optimize your blog posts (it says it’s for WordPress but it’s applicable for all blogging platforms): Beginner WordPress SEO: How to Optimize Your Blog Posts.
+Here’s a great article that explains how to get more leads from your blog posts (it says it’s for WordPress but it’s applicable for all blogging platforms): Beginner WordPress SEO: How to Optimize Your Blog Posts.

 Still need a little a little more help?
 Here’s a free how-to guide on what blogging platform to choose, how to create must-read posts, and SEO optimization: Blogging Tips: A Beginner’s Guide for Local Businesses.